-- 1. Place remote (transmitter) on the fender, next to the main control panel. - 2.
+- 1. Place remote (transmitter) on the fender of the BB302 next to the control box (receiver) - 2.
 Push Emergency Stop (e-stop) in on the remote (transmitter). - 3.
-Ensure that Emergency Stop (e-stop) on the main control panel is released by turning clockwise. - 4.
+Ensure that Emergency Stop (e-stop) on the main control panel is released by turning clockwise.. - 4.
 Twist e-stop on the remote (transmitter) counter-clockwise to "pop" it up to position for normal operation of the unit.